 Open to those who live within 50-mile radius of the site.
 This site and the Holmdel PNC Bank Arts Center site (above) are alternating the days upon which they operate.

-Open to Union County Residents, M-F, 9am – 4pm.
+Open to Union County Residents, Monday, Wednesday and Friday, 9am – 4pm.
 Up to 72 hours for test results.
-Testing is now available to all Union County residents who wish to be tested, whether or not they are experiencing symptoms.
-It is also available to all first responders and frontline health workers who are asymptomatic and that work in Union County, regardless of their residence.
-Testing is also available to first responders and frontline health workers who live and work outside the County, but in New Jersey, must have symptoms and a prescription from a doctor.
+Free testing is available to all Union County residents who wish to be tested, whether or not they are experiencing symptoms.
 You can now make an appointment online here.
-You must have proof of NJ Residency IDs when visiting testing site.
+You must have proof of NJ Residency IDs when visiting the testing site.

 This post contains updates with relevant COVID-19 related legislation.